Lespremeto/leoatchina-vim/README.markdown

 # Requirements
 `Git 1.7` and `Vim7.0` with any of `+job`,`+python`,`+python3`,`+lua` is at least required， `Vim8` or `neovim` and `Git 2.0+` is prefered for advanced fearutures

+And I wish you has a basic understanding for vim, know how to read this config.

 # Install
 ## Linux, \*nix, Mac OSX
 need `curl`